MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_09_Azure_resource_management_with_PowerShell.md

 ### Task 3: Delete the Azure resources

 1. On the **LON-CL1** computer, switch back to the PowerShell window.
-1. In the PowerShell console, delete the resource group you and all of its resources that you created earlier in this lab by running the following command:
+1. In the PowerShell console, delete the resource group and all of its resources that you created earlier in this lab by running the following command:

     ```powershell
     Remove-AzResourceGroup -Name $rgName -Force